 Fifty-six players bought in (including rebuys) and the top prize was over $3,000 with an overall guarantee of $9,000.
 Heather chopped the top 5 spots for a $1,400 take.
 I had a top 6 equity chop in 2016 in a similar tournament format.
 Tipping was low stress and convenient, as you just put what you want in a box away from the table.
 There is a dealer hold out from your entry, so large tips are not expected.

 Obviously, there are a lot of poker options in Las Vegas.
+We particularly enjoy the Aria poker room, as well.
 The Venetian poker room, however, is one of the best in terms aesthetics, comfort, and professionalism.